Looking to start a bedtime routine with your baby? Here are the four essentials for a baby bedtime routine to optimize your baby’s sleep.

 Sample Bedtime Routine for 6 Months

-The routine probably won’t change too much as your newborn grows, but the way you dress them for sleep will change as they grow out of the swaddle.
+The bedtime routine probably won’t change too much as your baby grows, but the way you dress them for sleep will change as they grow out of the swaddle.

 • Nurse or bottle